IFF-0303/MIDeepSeg/README.md

 [deepigeos_link]: https://ieeexplore.ieee.org/document/8370732
 [bifseg_link]: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8270673

-* This project was designed for academic research, not for clinical use, and also not for commercial use (if you want, please contact [Prof. Guotai Wang](guotai.wang@uestc.edu.cn)), it also a protected patent.
+* This project was designed for academic research, not for clinical or commercial use, as it's a protected patent.
+If you want to use it for commercial, please contact [Prof. Guotai Wang](guotai.wang@uestc.edu.cn).
 * In the future, more details will be published on our paper.